 “Why, in some circumstances, does evidence of mendacity, crudeness or cruelty serve not as a fatal disadvantage but as an allure, attracting ardent followers?
 Why do otherwise proud and self-respecting people submit to the sheer effrontery of the tyrant, his sense that he can get away with saying and doing anything he likes, his spectacular indecency?”

-This is important because if repressive regimes benefit from enablers, it would be a good idea to raise the costs of being an enabler.
-It would mean that identifying and holding enablers to account is as good as holding repressive rulers accountable.
-Being soft and tolerant of enablers on the other hand simply increases incentives for enabling repression and more people would be drawn to it.
+This is essential because if repressive regimes benefit from enablers, it should be a good idea to raise the costs of being an enabler.
+If enablers are pillars of a repressive regime, identifying and holding enablers to account is a good strategy of eroding the power of repressive authoritarian regimes.

 Who are these enablers and what motivates them?

 I will start by sketching the motley collection of enablers, drawing examples from the Zimbabwean political context where relevant.
 The reader may, of course, read examples into the text as they see fit.

 Military as primary enablers

 It is now common cause that Mnangagwa’s rise to power was through a military coup.
 The military commanders, led by Retired General Constantino Chiwenga are therefore his primary enablers.
 Mnangagwa had been sacked by the then president, Robert Mugabe.
 He fled into exile fearing for his life and liberty.
 He would not have been president had the military not launched a coup against Mugabe.

 The military remain an important enabler, guaranteeing his presidency against existential threats, including elections and demonstrations.
 Twice the military gunned down citizens who were protesting against Mnangagwa, thwarting potential revolts and warning citizens against similar action.
 The police have also joined in, banning protests and using excessive force to stop any demonstrations.